- Classical music works, where unnamed ones are typically referred to by composer, type, and number ("Beethoven's Fifth Symphony"note , for instance).

-- The eighth track of Sonic Youth's Washing Machine has a blank space for a title.
-It's typically referred to as "Untitled" or "Becuz Coda" (because it was in fact the original ending of the song "Becuz" before Executive Meddling kicked in).
+- The ninth track of Sonic Youth's Washing Machine - the track-list on the back cover doesn't even list a track 9, it just goes straight from 8 to 10.
+This song is typically referred to as "Untitled" or "Becuz Coda" (because it was originally intended as the ending to the song "Becuz").

 - The tenth track on Neutral Milk Hotel's In the Aeroplane Over the Sea, the album's only instrumental, has no title.
 Popular fan names for it include "Untitled" (and variations thereof, largely dealing with various bracketing and capitalization to denote lack of a title), "10" and "The Penny Arcade in California", the name Allmusic gives in its listing and review of the record.

 - Most songs in the classical music genre—especially songs in operas—are untitled, so the first line usually serves as an unofficial title.
 Occasionally, a description serves as an unofficial title, e.g. "The Major General's Song".

 - Most classical instrumental pieces just describe the ensemble or form, order of composition, key, and sometimes a catalog number.
 "Mozart Piano Concerto Number number such-and-such in X Major, K.###".